trealla-prolog/trealla/README.md

 	make leaks

-Should show no memory out-of-bounds errors, null-pointer errors, use-after-free errors or memory leaks.
+Should show no memory out-of-bounds, null-pointer, use after free or memory leaks (there may be one perhaps spurious error).

 On *BSD* systems use *gmake* to build and do